SeaBed2030/IBCSO_v2_Dorschel_et_al_2022/SEAHORSE/README.md

 Twitter: @ibcso

-## Summary of SEAHORSE STUFF

-- add description of what's happening
-- description on our hpc environment

 ## `conda` environment

 We heavily rely on both `python` and `GDAL` routines for several steps of the **SEAHORSE** workflow.
 In order to provide a consistent and maintainable programming environment, we use a custom `conda` environment ([seabed2030](./seabed2030.yml)).